 Leave out Pasta for a Greek Salad Vegetable Side Dish

 With the pasta, this vegan Greek salad is a balanced and filling meal.
-If you’re looking for a side dish to pair with other protein and/ or carbohydrate rich options, leave out the pasta and opt to make a regular Greek salad with a leafy green as the base.
+If you’re looking for a side dish to pair with other protein and/ or carbohydrate rich options, leave out the pasta and make a regular Greek salad with a leafy green as the base.

 Simply mix the vegetables with Greek salad dressing and toss with leafy greens before serving.
 Romaine lettuce, spinach and/or arugula are nice options!
 Top with the feta cheese (with the feta marinade strained away) before serving.